Skip to Content

 Insurance

-I recommend taking insurance out as soon as your flights are booked.
-Not only will insurance provide peace of mind in the event of a trip cancellation but it also ensures you are covered for medical emergencies while away.
+I recommend taking out insurance as soon as your flights are booked.
+Not only will insurance provide peace of mind in the event of trip cancellation, but it also ensures you are covered for medical emergencies while away.

 Travel insurance may also provide coverage for loss or theft of items, flight delays and even repatriation to your country of origin in the event of a medical emergency.

-Obviously the cost of insurance will vary depending on your country of residence, your age, any existing medical conditions and level of cover.
+Obviously, the cost of insurance will vary depending on your country of residence, age, existing medical conditions, and level of cover.

 We never travel without insurance.
 It is just not worth the risk.